msalemor/ai-tutors/genai-development/genai-intro.md

 To run the following code you will need:

-- A GPT 3.5 or 4 model deploy in Azure
+- A GPT-4o or GPT-4.1 model deployed in Azure
 - An GPT API key
+  - In prod, Entra ID is recommended
-- Set the environment variables
+- Set the environment variables via the `.env` file
   - `OPENAI_FULL_ENDPOINT`
   - `OPENAI_ENDPOINT`
   - `OPENAI_API_KEY`